emqx/eip/active/0033-agent-registry.md

 Payload: <Agent Card JSON>
 ```

-The broker intercepts publications to registry topics, validates the payload,
+EMQX intercepts publications to registry topics, validates the payload,
 and updates the registry index.

+For newly accepted cards, EMQX persists the retained card with extension status
+set to `online` regardless of whether the incoming payload includes this field.
-Invalid registrations are rejected with a
+Invalid registrations are rejected with a PUBACK reason code indicating the
-PUBACK reason code indicating the validation error.
+validation error.

 #### 3. Discovery via MQTT